Updated January 16, 2021

 Guardianship of an elderly parent is a legal relationship created by the court.
 It gives an individual the right to care for a person who is no longer able to care for themselves.
 The guardian is responsible for the welfare and safety of the senior.

-Oftentimes, legal guardianship (oftentimes by a family member) is sought after if a senior loved one has been diagnosed with some type of cognitive impairment such as dementia or Alzheimer’s and is unable to care for themselves.
+Sometimes guardianship is temporary, due to an emergency.
+Oftentimes, however, legal guardianship (by a family member) is sought after if a senior loved one has been diagnosed with some type of cognitive impairment such as dementia or Alzheimer’s and is unable to care for themselves.

 These types of diagnoses can severely impair someone’s ability to make rational decisions on tasks such as paying their bills, avoiding scams and caring for their medical needs.